top of page

 Responsibilities

-- Provide ongoing mentorship, training and support to counselors, inclusion counselors and Camper Care Coordinators as they implement interventions and program modifications.
+- Provide ongoing mentorship, training and support to counselors, head counselors, and youth-led Camper Care Coordinators as they implement interventions and program modifications.

 - Work with campers and staff to proactively incorporate skills and strategies to alleviate anxiety and contribute to a positive camp environment.